baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 ###  RandomizedPageGroupIndices

-The <RandomizedPageGroupIndices\> element is added to the results XML file under the <Session\> element if the RandomizePageGroups attribute was set to "Y" in the Session element.
+The <RandomizedPageGroupIndices\> element is added to the response XML file under the <Session\> element if the RandomizePageGroups attribute was set to "Y" in the Session element.
 The element holds the list of integers reflecting the randomized order of Page Groups used to direct the order of display of the quiz pages.
-If this element is not present, then randomizing of pages was not done and the Image Quizzer presented each page in the order defined in the original XML quiz file.
+If this element is not present, then randomizing of pages was not done and the Image Quizzer presented each page in the order defined in the original master quiz XML file.

 ## New Attributes